ChrisTimperley/Wallace.jl/tutorials/max_ones.md

 In this tutorial, we will be using Wallace to implement a simple Genetic Algorithm to solve the benchmark Max Ones optimisation problem, where we attempt to maximise the number of 1s in a fixed-length bit-string.
-This problem is trivial for humans, of course, but is slightly less so for "blind" evolutionary algorithms.
+This problem is trivial for humans, of course, but proves to be a little trickier for "blind" evolutionary algorithms.

-Outline of this tutorial.

 **This tutorial assumes:**
 * A minimal knowledge of [Julia](http://julialang.org/).